 For university based PGCEs, search under 'University of Cumbria'.
 For School Direct PGCEs, search under the lead school or alliance as listed on our School Direct information pages.

 Entry requirements are course specific and can be seen on the course information pages.
 Please note that we use selection criteria to select applicants for interview and offers and you should make sure your application addresses these criteria.

 The application cycle will open on 28 October 2014 and will be available for a minimum of two weeks.
 To guarantee consideration you must submit your application within the first two weeks.

 Applications will no longer be considered when courses become full, but may re-open if vacancies arise.
 You are advised to regularly check UCAS Teacher Training.

 What information should I include on the application?

 Email address – almost all our correspondence will be via email.
 Please use a personal email address rather than a work/university address.
 It will also help if you ensure our email is saved as a safe recipient in your email profile.

-Reference – if you are in your final year or have completed your degree within the last 3 years you must provide an academic reference as the principal reference on your application.
-If your degree was studied over three years ago provide a professional reference from your current/previous employer.
-You can also indicate as your second referee the school in which you completed your primary school experience.
+Reference – if you are in your final year or have completed your degree within the last five years you must provide an academic reference as the principal reference on your application.
+If your degree was studied over five years ago provide a professional reference from your current/previous employer.
+You can also indicate as your second referee the school in which you completed your school experience.

 Qualifications – you should provide details of all your qualifications, including GCSEs and A Levels and include a module breakdown of your degree.
 This helps us to assess your breadth of subject knowledge.